ksob/winci-updater/README.md

 WinCI-updater is written in Ruby and uses 'ruby-git' project to automate interaction with Git executable.

-WinCI-updater is intended to be be used in conjunction with WinCI-server, which is another gem containing functionality necessary to setup Jenkins CI and enabling to create installation bundle used in provisioning process.
+WinCI-updater is intended to be used in conjunction with WinCI-server, which is another gem containing functionality necessary to setup Jenkins CI and enabling to create installation bundle used in provisioning process.

 Why This Project
 =======

-I needed an automatic update process that would keep changes made by end-users on client and at the same time would keep everything up to date with the Continuous Integration Server, even if the updates would come so frequent as a few times a day as in Agile developement.
-Using standard update process where a whole application is beeing downloaded from the server, extracted locally and replaced with the old one, each time a new update appear, seem to be inaproppriate for corporate environments because:
+I needed an automatic update process that would keep changes made by end-users on client and at the same time would keep everything up to date with the Continuous Integration Server, even if the updates would come so frequent as a few times a day as in Agile development.
+Using standard update process where a whole application is being downloaded from the server, extracted locally and replaced with the old one, each time a new update appear, seem to be inappropriate for corporate environments because:

-  * application bundle ofen weights more than a few megabytes, but corporate computers have usually limited internet connection and so downloading this bundle a few times a day from the server located outside LAN is not efficient
+  * application bundle often weights more than a few megabytes, but corporate computers have usually limited internet connection and so downloading this bundle a few times a day from the server located outside LAN is not efficient
-  * extracted app bundle can weight a few hundred of megabytes and so moving/deleting this whole bunch a few times a day only to get small update, slows down corporate computers and also defragments the disks to slow it even more
+  * extracted app bundle's size can exceed a few hundred of megabytes and so moving/deleting this whole bunch a few times a day only to get small update, slows down corporate computers and also defragments the disks to slow it even more

 The solution is to incorporate into provisioning a VCS or DVCS such like Git and this project is realization of this solution.